-1. Children in Public Care (Looked After)

-A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.

-This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children's Act 2002 (see section 46 adoption orders).

-- Where the child has a sibling2 attending the school at the time of admission.
-In addition, the attendance of an older sibling at our linked junior school (Nether Green Junior School) will be included. - Proximity3 of the child's ordinary place of residence4 to the school, with those living nearer being accorded the higher priority.
+- 1. Children in Public Care (Looked After) - A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
+This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children's Act 2002 (see section 46 adoption orders). - 2.
+Any child that has an EHC plan at the time of application that names Broomhill Infant School as a first choice will be considered for a place .
+An EHC Plan is a statement made by the local authority under Section 324 of the Education Act 1996 specifying the special educational provision required for that child - 3 Where the child has a sibling2 attending the school at the time of admission.
+In addition, the attendance of an older sibling at our linked junior school (Nether Green Junior School) will be included. - 4.
+Proximity3 of the child's ordinary place of residence4 to the school, with those living nearer being accorded the higher priority.